jsommers/switchyard/documentation/test_execution.rst

     [EOF]
     (Pdb)

 So, although the error diagnosis cannot generally state *why* a problem has happened, it can sometimes be quite specific about *what* has gone wrong.
 That, coupled with showing the source code context, can be very helpful for tracking down bugs.
-It might also be helpful to note that at the pdb prompt, you can inspect *any* variable in order to figure out what's happened, walk up and down the call stack, execute arbitrary Python statements, and even step *back* in execution in order to try to determine what has happened.
+It might also be helpful to note that at the pdb prompt, you can inspect *any* variable in order to figure out what's happened, walk up and down the call stack and execute arbitrary Python statements in order to try to determine what has happened.
 Debuggers can be a little bit daunting, but they're incredibly helpful tools.

 .. seealso::